-When a Counter Offer comes it can be easy for candidates to be dazzled by a hike in salary and commitment from their current employers.
-From our experience this new enthusiasm is short lived and the candidate will soon be back on the job market with regrets - we don't want you to make the same mistake.
+When a Counter Offer comes it can be easy for candidates to be dazzled by a hike in salary, and commitment from their current employer.
+From Benchmark’s experience, this new enthusiasm is short-lived, and the candidate will soon be back on the job market, likely with regrets.
+Benchmark has unravelled five truths behind Counter Offers to ensure you don’t make the same mistake.

-- If you have previously requested a pay rise and not recieved one you have to ask where the money is coming from for your counter offer?
-Potentially this could be your next pay increase and will limit future rises.
+1. If you have previously required a pay rise and not received one, you have to ask where the money is coming from for your Counter Offer.
+Potentially, this could be your next pay increase and will limit future rises.

-- Don't forget your original reasons for looking for a new role - if company culture played a part in this pay rise will only temporarily mask this issue.
-You also have to question the company ethics if it takes you to threaten to leave the company to realise how much you're worth.
+2. Remember your original reasons for looking for a new role – if company culture played a part, your pay rise will only temporarily mask this issue.
+You should also question the company ethics if it takes you handing your notice in for them to realise how much you are worth.

-- From this point onwards your employer will question your loyalty - after the initial euphoria at you staying they won't forget that you came close to jumping ship.
-Be aware that in months to come this could affect future promotions and potential for progression.
+3. From this point onwards, your employer is likely to question your loyalty.
+After the initial euphoria at you staying, they are unlikely to forget that you came close to jumping ship.
+Be aware that in months to come, this could affect future promotions and potential for progression.

-- It's not just your employers that will change their behaviour towards you but colleagues will see you in a different light and your relationships will suffer - ultimately adding to your work place unhappiness.
+4. It is not just your employers that will change their behaviour towards you, but colleagues may also see you in a different light and your relationships could supper – ultimately adding to your workplace unhappiness.

-- Once the dust has settled statistics show that 80% of people either voluntarily leave within 6 months or are let go in a year.
-You will be first in the firing line if cut backs are made as they know that your commitment is not truly there.
+5. Once the dust has settled, statistics show that 80% of people either voluntarily leave within 6 months, or are let go within a year.
+You could well be the first in the firing line if cutbacks are made as your commitment could be in question.

 An excellent advantage of working with a professional recruitment consultancy like Benchmark is that you can be coached through any counter offer and ensure you get the best outcome.